 In the late 1990s and early 200s, Xena cornered the television market for “strong women” in an ancient, fictitious world.
 The television show Xena: Warrior Princess was unique in that it had a female protagonist who “kicked ass” or succeeded in combat situations.
 She and Gabriele drove the plot and had agency over their own lives.

 Game of Thrones has women as political and social decision-makers.
 This show lets women showcase different methods of leadership and progress.
 For example, in the first book:

 Cersei Lannister uses sexuality as a villainous means of social mobility.
-Via subterfuge, marriage and sexual connections, she gets her teenaged son on the throne and becomes Queen Regent.
+Via subterfuge, marriage, and sexual connections, she gets her teenage son on the throne and becomes Queen Regent.

 Catelyn Stark gathers support for her clan using her family connections.
 She captures Tyrion Lannister (believing he conspired to kill her son) and has to negotiate with her sister for his trial.
 Unlike Cersei Lannister, she uses open debate and trial by combat as a means of social change.
 To sum up, she calls in favors that have to do with family or status, and uses the power of reputation.

 Daenerys Targaryen (Autocorrect and I fought about that one for a while) has a little of each woman’s strategy, and something else.
 She starts out as a gift to Khal Drogo, a sex slave intended to bring pleasure and breed an heir.
 She end up as the ultimate Other.
 Her magic power to command fire-breathing, flying dragons is the ultimate trump card.
 However, having had the status of a slave, she understands the mentality of those on the bottommost rung of society, and can command armies with only her own voice.